-- 1. No owner or operator shall operate any in-use stationary emergency standby diesel-fueled CI engine in response to the notification of an impending rotating outage unless all the following criteria are met: - a. the engine's permit to operate allows operation of the engine in anticipation of a rotating outage, or the District has established a policy or program that authorizes operation of the engine in anticipation of a rotating outage; and - b. the Utility Distribution Company has ordered rotating outages in the control area where the engine is located, or has indicated it expects to issue such an order at a certain time; and - c. the engine is located in a specific location that is subject to the rotating outage; and - d. the engine is operated no more than 30 minutes prior to the time when the Utility Distribution Company officially forecasts a rotating outage in the control area; and - e. the engine operation is terminated immediately after the Utility Distribution Company advises that a rotating outage is no longer imminent or in effect. - 2.
-At-School and Near-School Provisions.
-No owner or operator shall operate an in-use stationary emergency standby diesel-fueled CI engine for non-emergency use, including maintenance and testing, during the following periods: - a. whenever there is a school sponsored activity, if the engine is located on school grounds, and - b. between 7:30 a.m. and 3:30 p.m. on days when school is in session, if the engine is located within 500 feet of school grounds.
-Subsection (e)(2)(B)2. does not apply if the engine emits no more than 0.01 g/bhp-hr of diesel PM.
+- (A) whenever there is a school sponsored activity, if the engine is located on school grounds, and - (B) between 7:30 a.m. and 3:30 p.m. on days when school is in session, if the engine is located within 500 feet of school grounds.
+Section 93115.6(a)(1) does not apply if the engine emits no more than 0.01 g/bhp-hr of diesel PM. - (2) No owner or operator shall operate any new stationary emergency standby diesel-fueled CI engine (>50 bhp) in response to the notification of an impending rotating outage, unless all the following criteria are met: - (A) the engine's permit to operate allows operation of the engine in anticipation of a rotating outage, or the District has established a policy or program that authorizes operation of the engine in anticipation of a rotating outage; and - (B) the Utility Distribution Company has ordered rotating outages in the control area where the engine is located, or has indicated it expects to issue such an order at a specified time; and - (C) the engine is located in a specific location that is subject to the rotating outage; and - (D) the engine is operated no more than 30 minutes prior to the time when the Utility Distribution Company officially forecasts a rotating outage in the control area; and - (F) the engine operation is terminated immediately after the Utility Distribution Company advises that a rotating outage is no longer imminent or in effect. - (3) New Engines: As of January 1, 2005, except as provided in section 93115.3, no person shall sell, offer for sale, purchase, or lease for use in California any new stationary emergency standby diesel-fueled CI engine that has a rated brake horsepower greater than 50 unless it meets the following applicable emission standards, and no person shall operate any new stationary emergency standby diesel-fueled CI engine that has a rated brake horsepower greater than 50, unless it meets all of the following applicable operating requirements and emission standards specified in 93115.6(a)(3) (which are summarized in Table 1): - (A) Diesel PM Standard and Hours of Operating Requirements. - 1.
+General Requirements: New stationary emergency standby diesel-fueled engines (>50 bhp) shall: - a. emit diesel PM at a rate less than or equal to 0.15 g/bhp-hr; or - meet the diesel PM standard, as specified in the Off-Road Compression Ignition Engine Standards for off-road engines with the same maximum rated power (title 13 CCR, section 2423), in effect on the date of acquisition or submittal, as defined in section 93115.4 whichever is more stringent; and